John Chapman Andrew: Early life and family

 Andrew was born at Whitby, North Yorkshire, England.
 His parents were James Andrew, an Anglican clergyman, and Jane Chapman, of the Chapman banking family (grand daughter of John Chapman – Simpson, Chapman and Co.).
-He obtained a scholarship to University College, Oxford and graduated BA and MA in 1844 and 1847, respectively.
+He was educated at St Peter's School, York and obtained a scholarship to University College, Oxford and graduated BA and MA in 1844 and 1847, respectively.

 Andrew was preceded at Oxford University by his elder brother William who won a fellowship at Worcester College and was followed by his younger brother James who distinguished himself in the classics.
 In later life James became a well known surgeon at St Bartholemew's and a noted medical author; he was subsequently elected a fellow of Wadham College.

 In 1848, Andrew was ordained priest.
 He had become a fellow of Lincoln College, Oxford, and vicar of St Michael at the North Gate at the comparatively young age of mid 20s.

 On 6 December 1855, Andrew married Emma Fendall, youngest daughter of Henry Fendall, vicar of Crambe. and of the Fendall banking family (grand daughter of William Fendall, Old Bank).
 The marriage broke the tradition of celibacy for Fellows of Lincoln College, so Andrew had to resign.
 The couple emigrated to New Zealand, arriving at Lyttelton on the Westminster on 7 June 1856.
 Other Fendalls went to New Zealand before them, and the Christchurch suburb of Fendalton is named after the original landholding of her brother Walpole.